rvjc/free-mandelbrot/README.md

 But be warned: as Albert Einstein once remarked: "the more we learn, the more we realise how little we know".

-But even if you're not an Einstein, you can burrow down and let your imagination run riot with this program.
+But even if you're not an Einstein, you too can burrow down and let your imagination run riot with this program.
 And if you can master something as simple as a complex number then the sky — nay, the universe — is the limit :-)

 ## Screenshots